 My article related to Franz Marc and his dog, “To Never Know You: Archival Photos of Russi and Franz Marc” has been published in the Fall 2017 issue of Antennae: The Journal of Nature in Visual Culture.

-Here is the abstract for the story about Franz Marc and his dog, which also contains some valuable personal insights on vernacular photography from my friend Sabrina Hughes and benefited from the questions and comments from my Doktormutter Cecilia Novero:
+Here is the abstract for the story about Franz Marc and his dog, which also contains some valuable personal insights on vernacular photography from other scholars and benefited from the questions and comments from my Doktormutter Cecilia Novero:

 This essay examines photographs of the German Expressionist artist, writer, and Tierliebhaber Franz Marc and his dog, Russi, taking the position that one of the most obvious characteristics of Marc’s life his – affectionate and respectful relationship with Russi – has been largely overlooked, though its documentation is clear.
 I extol the value of what are normally categorised as snapshots in reconstructing animal and human biographies.
 This raises questions about what photographs are valuable to such research, and why some are used repeatedly and others ignored.
 Significantly, a previously unknown photograph of Marc taken by his brother Paul in is published for the first time.

 Mainly I had wanted to write about discovering this photo of Franz Marc in the DKM/GNM, so here it is again: